evoth/feedback-palette/README.md

 # Feedback Palette
-Get a color palette for a point in an image, courtesy of feedback loops and compression artifacts!
+Get a color palette for a point in an image, courtesy of feedback loops and interpolation artifacts!

 ## Website
 See it in action at https://palette.ethanvoth.com!